sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 * Repositories will be re-cloned
 * Search indexes will be rebuilt from scratch

-The above may take awhile if you have a lot of repositories.
+The above may take a while if you have a lot of repositories.
 In the meantime, searches may be slow or return incomplete results.
-Usually this process will not take longer than 6 hours.
+This process rarely takes longer than 6 hours and is usually **much** faster.

 ### Back up sourcegraph databases